-I’ve been enjoying visiting a number of sites that are written in languages other than English, such as Google.Dirson.com and RÃ©fÃ©rencement, Design et Cie, and others.
+I’ve been enjoying visiting many sites that are written in languages other than English, such as Google.Dirson.com and RÃ©fÃ©rencement, Design et Cie, and others.
 I often rely on some of the translation services available online to read those sites, but I have trouble when searching the web in finding some information that isn’t written in English.

 It would be nice to have a way to search non-English sites without having to try to translate queries into other languages first.

 IBM has a patent filing, published as a patent application last week, which tries to help people find sites in other languages that are relevant to their searches, and might be authority sites on those subjects.